egonw/bacting-paper/paper.md

 this repository, allowing deployment on Maven Central.

-The Bacting manager are found in the [https://github.com/egonw/bacting](https://github.com/egonw/bacting) repository and while the maangers in this repository share most of the code with the original Bioclipse implementations, they are still considered new implementations and therefore are tested using JUnit.
+The Bacting manager are found in the [https://github.com/egonw/bacting](https://github.com/egonw/bacting) repository and while the managers in this repository share most of the code with the original Bioclipse implementations, they are still considered new implementations and therefore are tested using JUnit.
 A second important difference is that Bioclipse documentation was found on the manager interfaces, but in Bacting the JavaDoc is found is found in the